 In seeking a job, it’s important to remember that an interview isn’t just an opportunity for the employer to find out if you're a suitable candidate - the interview works both ways.

-Read our guide on the best questions to ask during an interview to ensure the job is the right fit for you too.
+Read our guide on the best questions to ask during an interview in Hong Kong to ensure the job is the right fit for you too.

 How to read body language in an interview

 What you say in an interview is only a part of the message you send to a potential employer.

 Positive body language plays a vital part in the first impression that hiring managers have of you.

 Read our guide on how to put forward your best self in an interview.

 Congratulations!
 You made it through the initial interview process, hopefully picking up some great job interview tips we provided in the preceding sections.